timnallen/little_shop/README.md

 # Store64

-“Store 64” is a fictitious e-commerce platform consisting of users, merchants, and admins.
+'Store 64' is a fictitious e-commerce platform consisting of users, merchants, and admins.
+Site visitors can log in as a User, Merchant, or Admin.
 Users can add items to a cart, which they can ‘check out’ to create an order.
-Merchants can fulfill their items in an order, and admins can access functionality of both users and merchants.
+Merchants can fulfill items in an order, and admins can access functionality of both users and merchants.

 # Prerequisites